DiegoG1019/DiegoG1019/README.md

 # About

+I'm a Full Stack Developer, focusing mostly on C# for Desktop and Mobile environments (as well as other ARM-based SoCs), able to create everything from low-level computing solutions to beautiful GUIs and Server Building, Management and Scaling

+I also code in C++ for embedded devices such as Arduino and ESP32s, with a good grasp on Assembly language and Electronic design

 - 💬 Ask me about anything!
 - 📫 Reach me on Discord (DiegoG1014#0467) or [Fiverr](https://www.fiverr.com/diegog1014)
 - 💻 Job Offers only through Fiverr